SAP-archive/fsm-extension-installer-kyma/README.md

 1. You must have [k8s CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl) installed.
 2. You must have [Helm 2 CLI](https://v2.helm.sh/docs/using_helm/#installing-helm) installed.
+3. You must have [Git CLI](https://git-scm.com/downloads) installed.
-3. You must have set up Kyma connection with FSM and created an **Application** in Kyma by following the [guide](https://docs.coresystems.net/extensions-ui-plugins/cloud-platform-extension-factory-integration.html).
+4. You must have set up Kyma connection with FSM and created an **Application** in Kyma by following the [guide](https://docs.coresystems.net/extensions-ui-plugins/cloud-platform-extension-factory-integration.html).

 ## Installation Process
 1. Open the Kyma console and create a **Namespace** where you want to deploy the extension installer.